 First published in 1898, it follows the trials and tribulations of a group of very Victorian tourists cruising down the Nile who suddenly find themselves kidnapped by a group of ‘desert warriors‘.

-Some reviewers have commented on the offensive racial stereotyping that Doyle’s characters resort to, making allowances for the attitude of the times but calling it dated.
+Some reviewers have commented on the offensive racial stereotyping that Conan Doyle’s characters resort to, making allowances for the attitude of the times, but calling it dated.

 However, as I was reading these comments I couldn’t help but note that the comments were far from dated.
 Yes, they were offensive and ignorant, but similar comments have been spouted in much more recent times by US Presidential hopefuls, Australian senators and too many newspapers and shock jocks to mention.
 These stereotypes and racial profiling comments are all too modern, and sadly, only serve to highlight how little the world has actually changed in over a hundred years.